 - Torrenting: Some VPNs block torrenting.
 Avast VPN thankfully alllows it.
 Make sure you connect to one of the P2P friendly servers, which include Miami, New York, Seattle, Paris, London, Frankfurt, and Prague.

 - Security: With OpenVPN and AES-256 bit encryption, Avast VPN offers the best available encryption.
-OpenVPN is the most secure VPN protocol and combined with 256-bit encryption, it will secure you from even the most seasoned hackers.
+OpenVPN is considered a secure VPN protocol and combined with 256-bit encryption, it will secure you from even the most seasoned hackers.

 In this part of our Avast VPN review, let’s focus our attention to the less appealing aspects of the service.